melmogama/L4ST/README.md

   public String Contact;
 }
 ```
-> It's important to note that entity values only allow primitives and `String`s
+> It's important to note that entity values are only allowed to be primitives and `String`s
 <br>

 ## Creating A Record In **user**